Description

 Installation Notes — Conditions, Drying Times, Finishing

 Cure quality begins long before the first trowel touches the wall.
 Allow the primed basecoat at least three days at +20 °C to season fully, with the substrate stable, dust-free, and dry to the touch.
-Choose a working window between +5 °C and +30 °C with relative humidity below 80 %, and shield the fresh surface from direct sun, wind, and rain through the full 24-hour cure.
+Choose a window between +5 °C and +30 °C with relative humidity below 80 %, and shield the fresh surface from direct sun, wind, and rain through the full 24-hour cure.

 Pro Tips From UK Installers Using Atlas Silicone Render Grey

-Dark and mid-tone facades reward different trade habits than bright whites — pigment depth, solar gain, and the way raking light shows joint discipline all shift the priorities.
+Dark and mid-tone facades reward different trade habits than bright whites: pigment depth, solar gain, and the way raking light shows joint discipline all shift the priorities.
 The tips below reflect what experienced UK applicators do differently when the spec calls for a deeper SAH tint on the grey base.

-- Sample bespoke shades at full scale: when a client supplies a RAL or NCS reference outside the SAH book, tint a single bucket and lay it across a 1 m² panel under daylight before committing the order — saturated tints read very differently on the wall than on a chip.
+- Sample bespoke shades at full scale: when a client supplies a RAL or NCS reference outside the SAH book, tint a single bucket and lay it across a 1 m² panel under daylight before committing — saturated tints read very differently on the wall than on a chip.

 Is Atlas Silicone Render Grey Right for Your Project?